NicolasPetton/emacs-docker/readme.md

 # About

-This repository contains a Dockerfile for building Emacs 25.1 images based on Ubuntu.
+This repository contains a Dockerfile for building Emacs images based on Ubuntu.

-## armhf

-The `arm` branch contains a Dockerfile for building armhf images.